CortexIntelligentAutomation/docs/content/en/docs/2025.3/Tutorials/Development/flow-editor/_index.md

 ---
 title: "Flow Editor"
 linkTitle: "Flow Editor"
-description: "This section includes tutorials about creating, editing and debugging flows on the {{% ctx %}} platform."
+description: "This section includes tutorials about viewing, editing and debugging flows on the {{% ctx %}} platform."
 weight: 10
 ---